 This 3 hour class is a crash course in digital photography.
-Taught in our Houston studio (in groups of 20-25 students), you'll learn what all those knobs and dials on your DSLR do, the settings to use in any lighting condition, and even what kind of camera to buy if you don't already have one.
+Taught in our West Hollywood studio in small groups of 15 students), you'll learn what all those knobs and dials on your DSLR do, the settings to use in any lighting condition, and even what kind of camera to buy if you don't already have one.
 You'll understand concepts like exposure, aperture, depth of field and shutter speed, and probably never want to use the "automatic mode" again.

 No prior experience or camera equipment is necessary to attend.
 Just a desire to improve your photography skills.
 Take this class for yourself or gift it to a friend who's got a photographic itch to scratch.

 We're a team of 3 passionate photographers (Lindsay, William and Mel) who have taught this class since Fall 2010.
 Our professional experience includes landscape, fine art, architecture, food and fashion photography.
 Browse our main website to view some of our work.

 This is a 3 hour class held most Saturdays and Sundays from 10am-1pm or 3pm-6pm.
 It's also offered on some weeknights (typically Wednesdays) from 7pm-10pm.
 The dates are scheduled approximately 1 month in advance, and more dates are added every few weeks.

 What's the format of this class?

 It's a group class held in an indoor classroom setting in groups of around 15 students.

 I already have some photography experience from high school, or just from playing with my camera.
 Will this class be useful for me?